Our at-home or community care program is for patients who live in the surrounding area and wish to remain in their own homes.

 Management of the ordering and delivery of medication and any necessary medical equipment to keep the patient comfortable.

-If your loved one has been receiving our hospice care at home, and you decide that it would be better to move into Residential Care, we will help make the transfer as easy as possible.
-The same staff that delivered care at home will care for your loved one at the Fisher Home residence, thereby providing a seamless transition and continuity of care.
+If your loved one has been receiving our hospice care at home, and you decide that it would be better to move into residential care, we will help make the transfer as easy as possible.

 Our hospice residence is an intimate and homelike environment where family members are always welcome.
 There is a private bedroom for each patient, as well as a shared dining room, living room, and kitchen.